WeAreMahsaAmini/FreeInternet/protocols/one-click-multi-proxy/readme.md

 It doesn't need any docker so you can run it in cheap VPS : [lists](https://github.com/hiddify/awesome-iran-freedom/blob/main/vps-providers.md)

 To add support for CDN, please follow the instuction in advanced setup in that page.

+After setting up your server, you can add a link to it (to its private help page) in the guides/multiproxy/how-to-connect.md file.
+Open a PR and request for your config to be merged.